isha-gpt/bloom-viewer/README.md

-# Blume Evals - Transcript Viewer
+# bloom Evals - Transcript Viewer

 A web-based viewer for AI conversation transcripts with support for rollbacks, branching conversations, and detailed analysis.
-Customized for Blume evaluations with metajudge reporting, score visualization, and hierarchical evaluation suite organization.
+Customized for bloom evaluations with metajudge reporting, score visualization, and hierarchical evaluation suite organization.

 Based on [`@kaifronsdal/transcript-viewer`](https://www.npmjs.com/package/@kaifronsdal/transcript-viewer).